We will need you to submit all your code as a final deliverable. PLAGIARISM will be strictly penalized, see here for more details.

 - References do not count towards page limit, but please follow the correct format

-- state a hypothesis to be verified and how to verify it (evaluation framework), and
+- state a hypothesis to be verified and how you will evaluate if it is valid, and

-- provide a brief description of the approach to be followed to verify the hypothesis (such as proposed models and baselines).
+- provide a brief description of the approach to be followed to verify the hypothesis (such as proposed models and baselines, no need to provide all the modeling details at this point).

 We highly encourage students to work towards a problem involving predictive models, hence it’s worth thinking about the five key ingredients of supervised learning: data, model, loss function, optimization algorithm and inference / evaluation.